 In order to maintain my BWY teacher status I am required to do Continuous Professional Development.
 I really can’t imagine not doing so – the more I learn, the more I realise there is to learn!

 Along my own path of yoga, I have been privileged to learn with some of Huddersfield and district’s most respected teachers : Liz Cooper, Margaret Money, Dorothy Campbell, Manuela Meadows and Marilyn Heginbotham.
-I have undertaken several long courses with Jane Cluley (Jayadhara) and I have also studied with national and international teachers : Donna Farhi (twice), Amanda Latchmore, Richard Roberts (Krishnadhyanam), Rob Nairn, Paul Harvey, Swami Dharmananda, Muz Murray, Peter Blackaby (twice), Doug Keller, Swami Satyaprakash and Catherine Annis and attended the amazing Satyananda International 4-day yoga satsang (symposium) in Harrogate 2009.
+I have undertaken several long courses with Jane Cluley (Jayadhara) and I have also studied with national and international teachers : Donna Farhi (three times), Amanda Latchmore, Richard Roberts (Krishnadhyanam), Rob Nairn, Paul Harvey, Swami Dharmananda, Muz Murray, Peter Blackaby (twice), Doug Keller, Swami Satyaprakash and Catherine Annis and attended the amazing Satyananda International 4-day yoga satsang (symposium) in Harrogate 2009.
 I studied for the Yoga for Pregnancy post-diploma module with Judy Cameron and Wendy Teasdil, the Pranayama self-development module with Philip Xerri, and did my post-natal and Yoga Nidra trainings with Uma Dinsmore-Tuli.

 I’ve taught yoga full time, then part time, but at the moment due to increasing family responsibilities, although it is hard to do so, I feel I need to stop teaching altogether for a while.